 Be on the lookout for SAT "red herrings"!

 Beyond practicing your reading efficiency, you can use some other strategies as you answer the questions and prep for this section.
 The age-old trick of process of elimination is alwayse useful.
 An unexpected preparation strategy is to practice answering ACT Science questions.
 Read on for a few more useful strategies that will help you do your best on SAT Reading.

 Look to Eliminate Wrong Answers

 None of the answers will be glaringly wrong.
 In fact, they're worded in such a way that they'll often all seem plausible!
-Since the new SAT only has four answer choices instead of five, the answer choices will seem especially realistic.

 This means you'll have to play interception on your own brain.
 It may be easily distracted by answers that seem sort of right, but you have to halt your distracted thought process in its steps.
 If you find yourself overly rationalizing or justifying an answer, it's probably not the correct one.

 There is only one 100% correct answer, and it won't cause you too much overthinking.